pie-framework/pie-ui/packages/charting/README.md

-# graphing
+# charting

-This interaction asks a student to draw graph elements that meets specific criteria.
-The student will draw the elements by clicking on two points (or more) on the graph.
+This interaction asks a student to draw a chart that meets specific criteria.
+The student will draw a category on the chart by clicking 'Add Category' and dragging the top part of the category.